zanputra/purwadhika_capstone_1/README.md

 ![Alter Data](pix/alter_data.png)

-This menu allows user to alter a single data of Alpha Arbutin High 'Database', altering data has to be started by input a Student ID, user then will be given option to alter student's data or student's exam score.
-The student data option will only allow user to alter student's ID, NAME, GENDER, or CLASS.
-In altering mode, since the EMail is auto-generated, it is auto altered as well, by following the name. so if the name is altered, then the email is altered as well.
+This menu allows user to alter a single data of Alpha Arbutin High 'Database'.
+To alter a data, user is obligated to input a Student ID first, which then the program will search the respective data in the whole Alpha Arbutin High 'Database' for the user to alter student's data or student's exam score.
+The [student data] option will only allow user to alter student's ID, NAME, GENDER, or CLASS.
+In altering mode, since the EMAIL is auto-generated, it is automatically altered as well, by following the NAME. so if the name is altered, then the email is altered as well.

 ![Alter Data Student Data](pix/alter_studData.png)

-On the other hand, The student score option will only allow user to alter one student's subject exam score, which are STATISTICS, OOP, or BIOLOGY
+On the other hand, The [student score] option will only allow user to alter one student's subject exam score, which are STATISTICS, OOP, or BIOLOGY

 ![Alter Data Student Data](pix/alter_studScore.png)